Central African Republic

 • Security crisis caused by, among other factors, defection from a peace agreement, lack of commitment to a ceasefire and armed activity.

-• Acts of violence and exploitation against vulnerable populations, particularly women and children.
+• Acts of violence and exploitation against vulnerable populations.

-• Escalating violence on the basis of ethnicity and religion, increasing likelihood of retaliatory attacks.
+• Escalating violence and hate speech on the basis of ethnicity and religion, increasing retaliatory attacks and the formation of self-defense groups and/or forced recruitment.

-• Training and use of abusive armed groups as proxies and integration of such groups into FACA, inflaming inter-communal tensions.
+• Training and use of abusive armed groups as proxies and integration of such groups into FACA, and lack of clarity around the chain of command, encouraging the commission of abuses.

 • Repressive measures to close civic space and suppress dissent, resulting in a climate of fear ahead of local and presidential elections in 2025.